AI & Technology

 • Where communication breakdowns tend to happen in the client lifecycle

-According to the National Law Review's 2026 predictions, the firms that will dominate the next decade aren't necessarily the ones with the best lawyers — they're the ones that use AI most effectively to serve clients, manage relationships, and grow strategically.
+According to the National Law Review's 2026 predictions, the firms that will dominate the next decade aren't inevitably the one with the good lawyer — they're the one that use AI most effectively to serve client, handle relationships, and grow strategically.

 Put strong AI writing tools together with communication analytics, and you get a feedback loop that didn't exist before.
-Write better, communicate faster, use real data to get smarter about it over time.
+Write well, transmit faster, utilize genuine data to get smarter about it over time.

 The Real-World Picture: Where Are Lawyers in 2026?

 Let's be honest about where things actually stand right now.
-AI adoption in law is growing fast, but it's not evenly distributed and there are real challenges.
+Hence, AI adoption in law is growing fast, but it's not equally distributed and there are genuine challenges.

 Current adoption snapshot: